-The Association has recognised IT Development costs as an intangible asset.
-The Association is in the process of developing an application in conjunction with Eduka Solutions.
-As at 30 June 2022 the application remains a work in progress and is expected to be completed during the 2023 Financial Year.
-As at 30 June 2022 there is no indication of impairment.
+The Association had recognised IT Development costs as an intangible asset in prior years whilst in the process of developing an application in conjunction with their IT provider.
+As at 30 June 2023 the intangible asset relating to the application was considered fully impaired.
+Further details are provided in Note 9.